Ottawa in state of emergency as downtown residents seek court injunction to stop protest noise

 “There is a way to do a protest and this, quite frankly, is not it,” she said.
 “I have witnessed countless violations of the law, and a lot of individuals just act with utter impunity and with no respect to the residents.”

-Paul Champ, an Ottawa lawyer who is representing Li and the other residents in the class-action suit, told CTV News Channel Monday that the suit is really focused on the trucks’ air horns.
+Paul Champ, an Ottawa lawyer who is representing Li and the other residents in the class-action suit, told CTV News Channel Monday that it is really focused on the trucks’ air horns.

 “On the ground it’s about 100 decibels, and in your apartment you’re looking at 95 to 90 decibels which is basically like having a lawn mower running in your living room all day,” Champ explained.
 “It’s torture for the downtown residents in Ottawa.”